skeldoy/bam/README.md

 even start looking good on graphs ;)

 bam takes an array as a parameter for classes to build - so you can build many skeletons if you like.
+It takes the classnames as the array $::bamList but you can change that behaviour if you like.

 Keep in mind that you might want to quickly change bam itself.
 Your organisation might already have a way of doing things - secret recipes that you might want to add to bam.
-I suggest using bam to build a class that you call "protoclasser" and use that to build a more advanced bam.
+I suggest using bam to build a class that you call "protoclasser" and use that to build a more advanced tool.
 And that is what bam is - the very first step of metaprogramming puppet.